-Even though the amount of assets under management registered an increase of \in 145.4 million in comparison to 2016, reaching a total of \in 4.8 billion by the end of 2017, the value of local private equity investment suffered a decrease of 1.1 per cent in 2017, mainly because of the decrease in investments made by private equity funds.
+Even though the amount of assets under management registered an increase of &42.9 million in comparison with 2017, reaching a total of &4.8 billion by the end of 2018, the value of local private equity investment suffered a decrease of 2.9 per cent in 2018, mainly because of a decrease of &41.03 million in investments made by private equity funds.
 This dichotomy between the number and the value of deals made shows that the Portuguese market is quite irregular.